 For participation in the research, the participant will receive € 15,- compensation (if allowed by local legislation).
 In addition, the participant contributes to the improvement of the treatment of psychoses.

 What are the possible risks?

 There is no risk of participation in this research.
 For example, there is usually no extra blood draw.

 Who organizes the research?

 CLOZIN was founded by a psychiatrist and neuroscientist Jurjen Luykx, working at the Brain Center Rudolf Magnus that is part of the University Medical Center Utrecht (UMCU).
-The study is coordinated by Cynthia Okhuijsen-Pfeifer, MSc, working at the UMCU Psychiatry Department.
-The sponsor is Prof. dr. René Kahn, UMCU, and is now made possible by GGNet.
+The study is coordinated by Marte van der Horst, MSc, working at the UMCU Psychiatry Department.
+The study sponsor was Prof. dr. René Kahn, UMCU, and is now made possible by GGNet.